Also known as: Hepatic transplant, Transplant - liver, Orthotopic liver transplant, Liver failure - liver transplant or Cirrhosis - liver transplant

 - Certain infections, such as tuberculosis or osteomyelitis

-- Difficulty taking medications several times each day for the rest of their lives
+- Difficulty taking medicines several times each day for the rest of their lives

-- Heart, lung, or liver disease (or other life-threatening diseases)
+- Heart or lung disease (or other life-threatening diseases)

 - History of cancer